Effective Condition Number Bounds for Convex Regularization

-As mentioned before, Renegar's condition number features implicitly in error bounds solutions of~\eqref{eq:conv-constr}: if $\vct{x}_0$ is a feasible point and $\hat{\vct{x}}$ is a solution of~\eqref{eq:conv-constr}, then $\norm{\hat{\vct{x}}-\vct{x}_0}\leq 2 \e \Ren_{\Desc(f,\vct{x}_0)}(\mtx{A})/\norm{\mtx{A}}$.
+In what follows, we simply write $\sigma_C(\mtx{A}):=\sres{A}{C}{\R^m}$ for the smallest cone-restricted singular value.
+As mentioned before, Renegar's condition number features implicitly in error bounds solutions of~\eqref{eq:conv-constr}: if $\vct{x}_0$ is a feasible point and $\hat{\vct{x}}$ is a solution of~\eqref{eq:conv-constr}, then $\norm{\hat{\vct{x}}-\vct{x}_0}\leq 2 \e \Ren_{\Desc(f,\vct{x}_0)}(\mtx{\Omega})/\norm{\mtx{\Omega}}$ (see, for example,~\cite{CRPW:12}).
 Renegar's condition number was originally introduced to study the complexity of linear programming~\cite{rene:95b}, see ~\cite{VRP:07} for an analysis of the running time of an interior-point method for the convex feasibility problem in terms of this condition number, and~\cite{Condition} for a discussion and references.
-In~\cite{roulet2015renegar}, Renegar's condition number is used to study restart schemes for algorithms such as NESTA~\cite{becker2011nesta} in the context of compressed sensing.
+In~\cite{roulet2015computational}, Renegar's condition number is used to study restart schemes for algorithms such as NESTA~\cite{becker2011nesta} in the context of compressed sensing.

 Unfortunately, computing or even estimating the statistical dimension or condition numbers is notoriously difficult for all but a few examples.
 For the popular case $f(\vct{x})=\norm{\vct{x}}_1$, an effective method of computing $\delta(f,\vct{x}_0)$ was developed by Stojnic~\cite{stojnic10}, and subsequently generalized in~\cite{CRPW:12}, see also~\cite[Recipe 4.1]{edge}.
 In many practical settings the regularizer $f$ has the form $f(\vct{x})=g(\mtx{D}\vct{x})$ for a matrix $\mtx{D}$, such as in the cosparse or $\ell_1$-analysis setting where $f(\vct{x})=\norm{\mtx{D}\vct{x}}_1$.
 Even when it is possible to accurately estimate the statistical dimension (and thus, the permissible undersampling) for a function $g$, the method may fail for a composite function $g(\mtx{D}\vct{x})$, due to a lack of certain separability properties~\cite{zhang2016precise} (see~\cite{genzel2017ell} for recent bounds in the $\ell_1$-analysis setting).